Bring more light to your home with these tips. From bulbs and switches to fixtures and lamps, simple changes will help to brighten things up.

 - Be sure that every room in your home has a light connected to a dimming wall switch at the entrance.
 You'll be able to turn it on when you walk into the room, then adjust the lighting as you find your way.

 - If your table space is limited, install a reading light on the wall near the bed or lounge chair.
 Reading will be a pleasure!

-- Light your artwork with small fixtures attached on the top.
+- Light your artwork with small fixtures attached to the top.
 There are many styles designed just for lighting art.
-Find them at a local home center, attach it to the frame of the art, and plug in to the wall.
+Find them at a local home center, attach it to the frame of the art, and plug into the wall.

 - Install a dimming wall switch to control the light and fan on a ceiling fan.
 For even more convenience, purchase and program a remote control to turn the light or fan on and off.